Theodore of Mopsuestia: Literary remains

 Besides pieces of his commentaries on books from the Old and New Testament, we have fragments or notices of his writings on various topics.
 Chief amongst these, and first in point of time, was his treatise in fifteen books, on the Incarnation.
 According to Gennadius (de Vir.
 Ill.
 12) it was directed against the Apollinarians and Eunomians, and written while the author was yet a presbyter of Antioch.
 Gennadius adds an outline of the contents.
 After a logical and scriptural demonstration of the truth and perfection of each of the natures in Christ, Theodore deals more at length with the Sacred Manhood.
 In book 14, he discusses the subject of the Trinity and the relation of the creation to the Divine.
 Large fragments of this treatise have been collected from various quarters.
 None of the remains of Theodore throw such important light upon his Christology.

 Works that have not survived as well include: his de Apollinario et eius Haeresi and other polemics against Apollinarianism; and a separate polemic against Eunomius of Cyzicus, professing to be a defense of Basil of Caesarea.
 Photius mentions that Theodore wrote three books on "Persian Magic" where he not only attacked Zoroastrianism, but also betrayed his "Nestorian" views and advocated the notion of the eventual restoration of sinners.

 Ebedjesu includes in his list "two tomes on the Holy Spirit", probably a work directed against the heresy of the Pneumatomachi; and "two tomes against him who asserts that sin is inherent in human nature."
 The last works were directed at Jerome though they did not accurately represent his positions since Theodore was not personally acquainted with his writings, but relied on information provided by Julian of Eclanum.
 Julian's Ad Florum, a polemic against Augustine, and Theodore's works against Jerome used many of the same arguments.

 Lastly, Leontius intimates that Theodore wrote a portion of a liturgy; "not content with drafting a new creed, he sought to impose upon the church a new Anaphora".
 The Hallowing of Theodore of Mopsuestia, an East Syriac liturgy ascribed to "Mar Teodorus the Interpreter" is still used by the East Syriac Rite Churches for a third of the year, from Advent to Palm Sunday.
 The proanaphoral and post-communion portions are supplied by the older liturgy "of the Apostles" (so called), the anaphora only being peculiar.
 Internal evidence confirms the judgment of Dr. Neale, who regards it as a genuine work of Theodore.

 His lost work on the incarnation was discovered in 1905 in a Syriac translation in the mountains of northern Iraq in a Nestorian monastery.
 The manuscript was acquired by the scholar-archbishop Addai Scher and placed in his episcopal library at Seert.
-Unfortunately it was lost in the destruction of that library by Turkish troops during the massacres of Christians 1915, without ever being photographed or copied, so is today lost.
+Unfortunately it was lost in the destruction of that library by Turkish troops during the Assyrian genocide in 1915, without ever being photographed or copied, so is today lost.